sgeier/agents-terminal/docs/README.md

   - Controls: width drag (right edge), height drag (bottom edge), corner drag for both; Renderer toggle (Canvas/GL); A− / A+ adjust font size; Close kills and removes.
   - Footer shows connection state (Live / Polling / Reconnecting / Closed) and PTY info.
 - Backlog first, then live stream.
 Automatic WS reconnect with 500 ms polling fallback.
-  - Resizing: we debounce fit+resize to avoid duplicate redraws and force a viewport refresh after fit.
-Some full‑screen TUI apps redraw on SIGWINCH and may print spacer lines; this is expected.
-If you see artifacts, switch Renderer to Canvas.
+  - Resizing: we debounce fit; and you can switch the Resize mode (Defer vs Live).
+Defer sends the PTY resize only when you finish dragging or window resizing, which avoids repeated app redraws.
+We also refresh the viewport after fit.
+If artifacts persist, try Canvas renderer.
   - Optional Sync: toggle in top bar.
 When on, your keystrokes in any terminal mirror to all other open terminals (best effort via REST input fallback).

 ## Persistence